You'll love learning here

 2. Courtesy.
 We insist on treating everyone with respect, kindness, and dignity.
 Following the Golden Rule is taught in every Family Karate lesson.
 We guide our students through the shining examples of Dr. Martin Luther King Jr., Mother Theresa, William Wilberforce, Wilma Rudolph, Mahatma Gandhi, Helen Keller, Nelson Mandela, Albert Einstein, and many others.

 1. Please join us to find out what #1 is for your child!
 If you believe the qualities above are important, we'd love to be on your team.
-Please visit our Parents Say page to see how other Moms and Dads feel about their children's progress here.
+Please visit our Parents Say page to see how other Moms and Dads feel about their children's progress at home, at school, and in public.

 Please call, email, or just grab our trial lessons Groupon here any time.